 I recommend the documentary on Netflix called 'Miss Simone', if you want to learn about the woman, but for me, like for many great composers and musicians, it is not their life style or behaviour that I worry about.
 Music, once set free of the life that created it, has it's own life and impact on whoever discovers it.

 This song, '4 Women' was on the first album of Nina I ever bought and it had a profound impression on my young mind.
 It is a protest song but is so understated.
-In so few words she portrays the lives and plight of four races of women.
+In so few words she portrays the lives and plight of four black women.
 It is subtle but penetrating.
 In particular I still get moved by the fourth verse.
 The dynamics of her piano accompaniment completely changes as does the tone of her voice.
 Then comes the final pronouncement of the name of the fourth woman, so satirical, so damning of those who since the beginning of history have treated women as they have.
+The second song is her famous protest song 'Mississipi Goddam'.

 But how did I discover Nina?